Satyambhardwaj59/DevConnect-Backend/homeWork.md

 - Set the expiry of JWT token and cookies to 7 days
 - Create userSchema method to getJWT()
 - Create userSchema method to comparePassword(password)

+# EP-11

+- Explore tinder APIs
+- Create a list of all API you can think of in DEV-connect
+- Group multiple routes under respective routers